YangZiyi121/Project_294/README.md

 The data path of the CPU is composed of an Instruction Memory (IM), a Register File (RF), an Arithmetic Logic Unit (ALU), and a Data Memory (DM).

 The IM has 5 outputs.
 The first output is the `OP` signal that forwards the OPERATION CODE to the control section.
 The outputs `Rs` and `Rt` are the operand of several operations.
 The `Rt` is multiplexed with another output `Rd` (Destination) as the RF is only dual-ported and `Rs` is the required signal when operations are performed with an immediate value sent on another output `L`.
-Notably, the `Rd` is again multiplexed in `
+Notably, the `Rd` is again multiplexed in the mux number 2 as it would be required when `Rs` and `Rt` are sent to computation and the value of `Rd` is needed for storage.

-2`
+The RF has two outputs `RD1` and `RD2`.
+Those will be either used with the IO components, or with ALU.
+In case of use with the IO components, one will be used to select the IO component and the other will be used to read from or write to it.
+In case of use with the ALU, both will be used as operands of the operations sent by the Controller.

 ## Control Path